trailofbits/essence/README.md

 Note that since essence extracts functions with their used globals beforehand, it is possible to generate a binary for a function  which does not yield a conflict, while there simultaneously exists functions which do generate conflict.

-### TODO: Write a piece about recursively extractely functions and purity